Customer Terms of Service at Referral Rock

 To exercise any of these rights, please contact us at email@example.com.
 We will respond to your request to change, correct, or delete your information within a reasonable timeframe and notify you of the action we have taken.

 The above rights are compliant with the GDPR rulings of right to be forgotten, right to data portability, right of modification, and withdrawal of consent.
-If looking for more GDPR information, see our GDPR page.
+For more information, see our GDPR page.

 CAN SPAM Act